xBourner/header-position-card/README.md

 All Devices = Navbar shown at bottom on every device <br>
 Mobile Only = Navbar shown at bottom only on mobile devices (smartphones) <br>

+# Feedback

+Thank you for using my custom cards.
+Please leave some feedback or a star.
+If you have any problems, suggestions for improvements or want to connect with me you can joing my discord: https://discord.gg/RfVx7hmZD3